bzz-framework/bzz/docs/mocked.rst

 .. autoclass:: bzz.mocked_routes.MockedRoutes
 .. automethod:: bzz.mocked_routes.MockedRoutes.handlers

-Let's create a new server with a few mocked routes:
+Let's create a new server with a few mocked routes.
+MockedRoutes expects a list of tuples with

+[('METHOD', 'URL or regex', dict(body="string or function", status="200", cookies={'cookie': 'yum'}))]

 .. testsetup:: mocked_routes_example